 A strategic library of professional photos sets the tone for your entire year — across your website, social profiles, ads, hiring pages, sales funnels, email marketing, press kits, and more.

+If you want consistent growth and a competitive edge in 2026, you need a plan.
 This guide breaks down the 12 essential photos every business should prioritize this year, why they matter, and how to use them to strengthen your marketing return on investment.

-Let’s get you set up for success.
+Let’s get you set up for success!

 1. Updated Team Headshots (Consistency = Credibility)